min2ha/ukwa-site/content/target/54953/index.en.md

   "subject": "Brexit"
 }

-# Department for Exiting the European Union: David Davis heads to Brussels tomorrow with a clear message: we are leaving the European Union

 The Brexit Secretary David Davis heads into the first official talks to leave the European Union on a mission to deliver on the will of the British people.